 The ITT bursary application process begins on arrival at Goldsmiths, but there are some steps an applicant may take to speed up the process prior to arrival:

-- The Department of Educational Studies requires that all who wish to receive the ITT bursary must apply to Student Finance England (SFE) for a loan.
+- Those who wish to receive the ITT bursary must apply to Student Finance England (SFE) for a loan (except for students on PGCE Modern Languages or PGCE Physics).
 The department uses the SFE letter of confirmation – received at the end of the student-loan application process - to prove 'eligibility for student support’.
 Most students apply to the SFE for a loan to cover tuition fee costs, so this is not usually an additional task.
 Students not wishing to receive a loan but wanting to apply for an ITT bursary should apply to the SFE for a loan of £0 to prove their status.
 The application process can take several months, so we would advise applying to the SFE as soon as possible.
-Information on the student loan application process may be found on the government's student finance website.
+Information on the student loan application process may be found on the government's student finance website

-- The full-time bursary is paid in ten installments across a PGCE programme – beginning, at the earliest, in October - so it is not designed to cover fees.
+- The full-time bursary is paid in ten instalments across a PGCE programme – beginning, at the earliest, in October - so it is not designed to cover fees

-- Students holding overseas qualifications will be judged against the overseas equivalency table provided by the funding body (the NCTL).
-If the precise grade equivalency is unclear to Goldsmiths staff, students may be asked to apply for a NARIC Statement of Comparability, at the student’s cost.
+- Students holding overseas qualifications will be judged against the overseas equivalency table provided by the funding body (the DfE).
+If the precise grade equivalency is unclear to Goldsmiths staff, students may be asked to apply for a NARIC Statement of Comparability, at the student’s cost

-Salaried School-Direct students are not eligible to apply for ITT busaries.
+Salaried School-Direct students are not eligible to apply for ITT bursaries.

 Note that there are a number of other non-ITT Goldsmiths-run bursaries for PGCE students.
-Contact firstname.lastname@example.org with queries regarding these bursaries.
+Contact scholarships (@gold.ac.uk) with queries regarding these bursaries.